 The first was actually a physical sensation – the same adrenaline rush you get when someone scares you in the dark!
 Spiritually, however, something even more remarkable occurred.
 For though he had heard with his ears—“Mark, do you ever think it could happen here?”—in his spirit he heard, “Mark, would you consider doing it here?”
 It was a breakthrough moment in his life.

-Some ten years later (2011), the church Mark planted in response to that call is an established work of God’s grace where individuals from some thirty nations now walk, work and worship God together as one.
+Over fifteen years later, the church Mark planted in response to that call is an established work of God’s grace where individuals from some thirty nations now walk, work and worship God together as one.
 And thankfully, we are not alone.

 In 1998, a national study of American congregations found that just 5% of Protestant churches were racially diverse (where no one racial group is 80% or more of the congregation).
 No differences existed between large churches (with 1,000 or more attending the weekly services) and other churches.
 However, when this same study was conducted again in 2007, a major change revealed that Protestant churches were three times more likely to be multi-ethnic just ten years later.
 And large evangelical congregations were five times more likely to be so.